-Despite its small size, the KX3 can be configured as a fully self-contained amateur station, with an internal antenna tuner, battery charger, 2 meter module, and attached CW keyer paddle.
+Despite its small size, the KX3 can be configured as a fully self-contained amateur station, with an internal antenna tuner, battery charger, 2-meter or 4-meter module, and attached CW keyer paddle.
 These options can be added at any time.
 Current drain is also very low for a full-featured transceiver, reflecting our commitment to field operation.
 For mobile and home use, you can boost the KX3's output to 100 watts with the optional KXPA100 amplifier.
+Finally, there's the PX3 high-performance Panadapter, which enhances operation by allowing you to see signals even before you hear them.